 In 2016 Apple released Apple Watch Series 1.
 I still wear them to this day, even at night.
-Here’s how this little computer improves my daily live.
+Here’s how this little computer improves my daily life.

 Telling Time and Counting Seconds.